joshuacox/reactiondev/README.md

 `make test` will run the container with `reaction test` as the initial command upon startup

+`make i` will run the container with `meteor npm i` as the initial command upon startup

 `make logs` and follow the logs, ctrl-C to stop watching the logs

 `make enter` to go into the dev environment